- What does copyright cover?

 - How can I get more information about copyright?

 - Copyright protects literary, artistic, dramatic and musical works, as well as sound recordings, performances and communication signals.
-This encompasses a wide range of things, ranging from books, articles, posters, manuals and graphs, to CDs, DVDs, software, databases and websites.
+This encompasses a wide range of things, ranging from books, articles, posters, images, manuals and graphs, to CDs, DVDs, software, databases and websites.

 - Copyright protection arises automatically when any one of the above types of works is created and generally continues for 50 years after the author’s death, though this can depend on the type of work and where you want to use it.
 When you want to use a particular work in Canada, the safest approach is to assume that the work is protected by copyright, unless there’s a clear indication to the contrary or the author has been dead for at least 50 years.